awsdocs/amazon-emr-management-guide/doc_source/emr-plan-upload-s3.md

 ### Disable multipart upload using the API<a name="emr-dev-multipart-upload-api"></a>

-For information on using Amazon S3 multipart uploads programmatically, see [Using the AWS SDK for Java for multipart upload](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMPDotJavaAPI.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For information on using Amazon S3 multipart uploads programmatically, see [Using the AWS SDK for Java for multipart upload](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMPDotJavaAPI.html) in the *Amazon Simple Storage Service User Guide*\.

 For more information about the AWS SDK for Java, see [AWS SDK for Java](https://aws.amazon.com/sdkforjava/)\.